raduking/RKLauncher/Release_Nightly/readme.txt

     approval from the owner (RaduKing) must be obtained.

     Default Icon set created by Philipp Antoni
-    Visit http://pantoni.icadex.com/ for Icons, Themes, Wallpapers and more

     You are not allowed to distribute the included icons in any modified form or without RK Launcher